Fire & Safety Information

 Your student should list his/her emergency contacts in the ResLife Online system, which is the place that they apply for housing.

-If your student is involved in a medical emergency during the day, you will more than likely be informed by your student from the Wellness Center.
-You will be contacted by the Wellness Center if your student makes a routine visit.
-The Wellness Center is unable to give out any information without permission from your student.
+If your student is involved in a medical emergency during the day, you will more than likely be informed by your student from the Health & Wellness Center.
+You will be contacted by the Health & Wellness Center if your student makes a routine visit.
+The Health & Wellness Center is unable to give out any information without permission from your student.

 In the event your student is involved in an after hours medical situation involving transportation to the hospital, every effort will be made to contact you at the phone number that your student has on file.